N,N'-Dicyclohexylcarbodiimide: Amide, peptide, and ester formation

 DCC is a dehydrating agent for the preparation of amides, ketones, and nitriles.
 In these reactions, DCC hydrates to form dicyclohexylurea (DCU), a compound that is nearly insoluble in most organic solvents and insoluble in water.
 The majority of the DCU is thus readily removed by filtration, although the last traces can be difficult to eliminate from non-polar products.
 DCC can also be used to invert secondary alcohols.
 In the Steglich esterification, alcohols, including even some tertiary alcohols, can be esterified using a carboxylic acid in the presence of DCC and a catalytic amount of DMAP.

 In protein synthesis (such as Fmoc solid-state synthesizers), the N-terminus is often used as the attachment site on which the amino acid monomers are added.
 To enhance the electrophilicity of carboxylate group, the negatively charged oxygen must first be "activated" into a better leaving group.
 DCC is used for this purpose.
 The negatively charged oxygen will act as a nucleophile, attacking the central carbon in DCC.
 DCC is temporarily attached to the former carboxylate group forming a highly electrophilic intermediate, making nucleophilic attack by the terminal amino group on the growing peptide more efficient.

 Moffatt oxidation

-In combination with dimethyl sulfoxide (DMSO), DCC effects the Pfitzner-Moffatt oxidation.
+In combination with dimethyl sulfoxide (DMSO), DCC affects the Pfitzner–Moffatt oxidation.
 This procedure is used for the oxidation of alcohols to aldehydes and ketones.
 Unlike metal-mediated oxidations, such as the Jones oxidation, the reaction conditions are sufficiently mild to avoid over-oxidation of aldehydes to carboxylic acids.
 Generally, three equivalents of DCC and 0.5 equivalents of proton source in DMSO are allowed to react overnight at room temperature.
 The reaction is quenched with acid.